 Compliance & security

-Naturally, we based the infrastructure architecture on the customer’s specific security and process requirements.
+Of course, we based the architecture for the infrastructure on the customer’s specific security and process requirements.
 A specially adapted Kubernetes cluster was used, which can automatically provision the virtual machines.
 Furthermore, logging, for example, was adapted to the capabilities of the cloud services in such a way that an Elasticstack can be used, which also allows our customer to configure its own dashboards according to business and technical aspects, while always providing optimal insight into the application.

 The migration was carried out step by step across different customer groups and under constant observation of the cloud’s operating parameters.
 The iterative approach enabled us to react quickly to the findings from the customer data that had already been migrated.
 For example, the search algorithm for some database tables was optimized for use with the cloud database.